Predictions & Data for this entry

 L. M. Ehrhart and R. G. Yoder.

-Marine turtles of merritt island national wildlife refuge, kennedy
+Marine turtles of Merritt island national wildlife refuge,

 M. H. Godfrey and N. Mrosovsky.